Factors to Consider When Choosing a Pergola Plan

 Traditional Styles

 Traditional pergola designs draw inspiration from classical garden structures with elegant proportions and decorative details.
-These timeless designs feature graceful curves, decorative rafter end cuts, and classical column styles that complement heritage homes and formal landscapes.
-The enduring appeal of traditional pergolas makes them a safe investment for property value, while their established aesthetic blends beautifully with mature gardens and historic neighborhoods.
+These timeless designs feature graceful curves, decorative rafter end cuts, and classical column styles that compliment historic homes and formal landscapes.
+The enduring appeal of traditional pergolas makes them a smart investment for property value, while their established aesthetic blends beautifully with mature gardens and historic neighborhoods.

 Size and Proportions